django-fluent/django-fluent-blogs/README.rst

 Comments
 ~~~~~~~~

-The commenting support can be based on django.contrib.comments_, or any other system of your choice.
+The commenting support can be based on django-contrib-comments_, or any other system of your choice.
-To integrate django.contrib.comments_ with your site theme, also create a ``comments/base.html`` template that maps the blocks:
+To integrate django-contrib-comments_ with your site theme, also create a ``comments/base.html`` template that maps the blocks:

 * ``title``
 * ``content``